 * Please refrain from bringing your pet to activities.
 Thank you.

 Fridays 12:00-1:00 p.m.
 October 6 through November 17 Yoga in the Garden: Come out to the Garden to connect with nature, rejuvenate energy, and experience relaxation through yoga.
 The beauty and serenity of the garden setting provides the perfect environment to stretch, strengthen, center, breathe, and relax.
 All skill levels are welcome.
 Bring a yoga mat, water, sunscreen, sunglasses, and small hand towel. $12/class for WVBG members; $15 for non-members.
 Register here.
-Note: no class October 27.
+The November 17 class has been canceled.

 November 18, 1:00 p.m.
 Winter Wreaths: Learn basic techniques for creating beautiful seasonal wreaths during this demonstration by WVBG Executive Director, Bill Mills.
 A wide variety of fresh and found materials will be used.
 Participants will leave empowered to create seasonal ornamentation for their home or to share with friends.
 Most appropriate for adults.
 Members $15, Non-Members $25.
 Register here.